brillout/wildcard-api/docs/intro.template.md

 allowed them
 to become platforms with
 a flurishing ecosystem
-of thrid-party applications built on top of their RESTful API.
+of third-party applications built on top of their RESTful API.
 REST became the de facto standard for public APIs.

 GraphQL is a great step forward: it allows third parties to retrieve data that were previously difficult (or even not possible) to retrieve with a RESTful API.
 GraphQL allows for a even more prospereous ecosystem of third-party applications.
 Large companies,
-such as Facebook or GitHub,
+such as Facebook and GitHub,
 now expose their data as a GraphQL API, reinforcing their position as a platform.

-If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API such as REST or GraphQL is an obligatory step.
+If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API, such as with REST or GraphQL, is an obligatory step.

 This is not Wildcard's use case.
 An API created with Wildcard is meant to be consumed by your clients and your clients only.
 Such API is not generic and,
-from the perspective of a thrid party, a Wildcard API doesn't make sense.
+from the perspective of a third party, a Wildcard API doesn't make sense.
 (Nor does any custom API or RPC-like API.)

-But if your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simple alternative.
+But if your goal is to retrieve/mutate data from your frontend, then Wildcard offers a simple alternative.
 (So does any custom API or RPC-like API.)

-The advent of REST and now GraphQL spur the rise of vast ecosystems of third-party apps.
+The advent of REST and GraphQL spur the rise of vast ecosystems of third-party apps.
 That's wonderful.
 But sadly,
-their success is casting a shadow over RPC, even though RPC is (and always was) a great way of communicating between two remote processes.
+their success is casting a shadow over RPC;
+even though RPC is (and always was) a great way of communicating between two remote processes.

 !INLINE ./snippets/faq-section-footer.md --hide-source-path